a3cel2/BFG_GI_stats/readme.md

 5) ExtDist
 6) qvalue (Bioconductor)

-Cairo must also be properly configured to write PDF files.
-Otherwise, Cairo::CairoPDF can be replaced with pdf in master.R.
-Note that this will not properly write some symbols used in the plotw.
+Cairo must be installed for accurate reproduction of PDF files.
+Otherwise, the base pdf funcion will be used in master.R